Oscar nominees ride publicity bounce at box office

-LOS ANGELES (Reuters) - Only one movie will take home the best-picture Oscar at Sunday’s Academy Awards, but several contenders have capitalized on their nominations by banking tens of millions of dollars over the past month at worldwide box offices.
+LOS ANGELES, Feb 27 (Reuters) - Only one movie will take home the best-picture prize at Sunday’s Academy Awards, but several contenders have capitalized on their nominations by banking tens of millions of dollars over the past month at worldwide box offices.

 The Oscar bounce is no accident.
 Movie studios execute carefully crafted release strategies and marketing campaigns touting the nominations, hoping to draw audiences to theaters at a time when they have plenty of choices to stream at home.